Skip to content

 Disposal

-In addition to recyclability, it is of course also crucial whether consumers use their Separate waste correctly and dispose of.
-From a Yogurt cup For example, the paper label can be easily separated so that the aluminum foil and plastic cup can go into the yellow bag and the label into the paper waste.
-In the case of composite materials (e.g. Rice bag made of paper with a plastic coating), however, this is not possible, so that recycling is not possible or only possible with difficulty.
+In addition to recyclability, the decisive factor is, of course, whether consumers use their Separate waste correctly and dispose of.
+From a Yogurt cup for example, the paper label can be easily separated so that aluminum foil and plastic cups can go into the yellow bag and the label into the paper waste.
+With composite materials (e.g. Rice bag made of paper with plastic coating), however, this is not possible, making recycling impossible or difficult.

-Can you think of any other factors that are important for the decision?
+Can you think of any other factors that are important to the decision?
 Then I look forward to your ideas and suggestions in the comments below the article.

-Practical case studies: When is paper better than plastic - and when is it not?
+Practical case studies: When is paper better than plastic - and when isn't?

 When exactly is paper better than plastic?

-Every person with a pronounced Environmental awareness knows those moments when the question "paper or plastic?" arises.
-Because there are indeed situations and decisions from time to time where the Answer not so easy for various reasons falls, as had initially been assumed.
+Every person with pronounced Environmental awareness knows those moments when the question "paper or plastic?" comes up.
+Because there are indeed situations and decisions from time to time in which we are faced with the Answer not so easy for various reasons falls as one had initially suspected.

 Here I would like to introduce you to some of them and at the same time show how I would decide.